 Separate property in New York will be any property that a person owned before the marriage occurred, and it can also include some property obtained during the marriage, including inheritances, personal injury awards, or gifts ((N.Y.
 Dom.
 Rel. § 236 (B)(d)).

-Property division can be extensive during a divorce in Manhattan or Brooklyn.
+Property division can be extensive during a divorce in New York City.
 There are various types of property that will likely need to be separated between the two parties, including the following:

 - The marital home